 - No charge for Imperial Staff

-- As training is taking place online, training materials will be sent to your home address prior to the course date.
+- For sessions that take place online, training materials will be sent to your home address prior to the course date.
 You must sign up to the training at least three weeks in advance to allow time for the materials to be delivered.

-The College also offers the standard two day Mental Health First Aid course, for which you receive an attendance certificate from MHFA England and a MHFA manual.
+The College also offers the Mental Health First Aid accreditation course, which qualifies you as a MHFAider.

 MHFA Half Day FAWs

-What is the difference between the two-day and half-day courses?
+What is the difference between the Mental Health First Aid accreditation course and the Half Day course?

-The two-day course teaches the techniques to provide help to someone experiencing a mental health problem before professional help is obtained.
+The accreditation course teaches the techniques to provide help to someone experiencing a mental health problem before professional help is obtained.
 It is an in-depth course and provides delegates with the skills required to be MHFAiders.
-It is accredited by Mental Health England.
+It is accredited by Mental Health First Aid England.